MathuxNY-73/leetcode/Greedy/README.md

       queue.
 - [X] Submit solution.
 Got correct in 80 ms with 12.4 MB
 - [ ] Find a solution that only takes O(N log N)
 - [X] Problem solved

+### Car poolinng
+I tried to solve this problem using the C++ language [Prolem link](https://leetcode.com/problems/car-pooling/).
+As March 13<sup>th</sup>, 2021:
+- [X] Find a first working solution.
+I just put the trips in an array setting starts as negative capacity and ends as positive capacity.
+Then I sort and there it goes.
+It takes O(N log N) times using O(N) space.
+- [X] Submit solution.
+Got correct in 12 ms with 9.5 MB
+- [X] Problem solved